kubevault/kubevault/docs/guides/hub-spoke/deploy-hub-spoke.md

 - **Adding or removing spokes**: label or relabel managed clusters; the Placement decision changes and the operator converges.
 Removed clusters get their ManifestWork deleted (the spoke loses the agent, AppBinding, and Secrets), their hub-side ServiceAccount and policies cleaned up, and their bootstrap token revoked.
 - **Bootstrap token rotation**: automatic.
 Tokens default to a 24h TTL (`spec.agentTemplate.bootstrapTokenTTL`) and are rotated when less than a quarter of the TTL remains, so a restarting spoke Pod can always re-join.
 - **Certificate renewal**: the spoke agent renews its own mTLS client certificate in place at half-life; no operator involvement.
-- **LoadBalancer address change**: the operator refreshes the advertised endpoint on the hub, pushes the new address into every ManifestWork, rotates the join Secrets, and restarts the agents.
+- **LoadBalancer address change**: the operator refreshes the advertised endpoint on the hub and pushes the new address into every ManifestWork.
+The changed hub address rolls the spoke-agent Pods (pod-template change), so they reconnect to the new endpoint.
 - **VaultServer deletion**: hub-side finalizers tear down every ManifestWork and revoke outstanding bootstrap tokens before the VaultServer itself is removed.

 ## Troubleshooting